alexandern17/test-readme/README.md

 will be used by the SDK - all other response objects will be ignored.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers, and/or dashes.

-#### Send an Interaction request programmatically processing the response
+##### Send an Interaction request processing the response

 You can send an Interaction request programmatically and process the response by calling the `oneSendInteraction` Kotlin top-level function in a Coroutine as shown below:

 `Kotlin`
 ```kotlin